saurabh1294/angularjs-carousel/README.md

 a small responsive carousel widget using react and angularjs

-This is a simple app using D3.js and angular to show/plot weather data across different parts of the globe.
-It's been developed using D3.js and AngularJS.
-The data shown is fake i.e simulated.
-Only time and latitude/longitude of different locations is real
+This is a simple carousel app using bootstrap, angular and react js.